SPAN Peak Analyzer

 - Works with both conventional and ultra-low-input ChIP-seq data

 - Works with both narrow and wide modifications

 - Works with both single-end and paired-end libraries

 - Fragment size prediction for single-end libraries

-- Capable to process tracks with different signal-to-noise ratio
+- Capable of processing tracks with different signal-to-noise ratios

 - Supports optional control track